 If this is your first time logging in, create an account using your name and email.
 Once you’re signed in, you’re ready to tackle AMCAS’ nine sections.
 Remember to select the correct application cycle; if you want to start in the summer of this year, click the “Start the [this year] application” option.

-The primary AMCAS application has 9 sections for you to fill out:
+The primary AMCAS application has nine sections to fill out:

-In this first section, AMCAS will ask you for five things:
+In this first section, AMCAS asks for five things:

-Your legal name, your preferred name, any alternate names that may appear on your identification, I.D. numbers from any college you have been to, and your birth date and sex.
+Your legal and preferred names, alternate names on your identification, college I.D. numbers, and birth date and sex.

 This section includes: